Murder of Laquan McDonald: Firing of Superintendent Garry McCarthy

-Emanuel fired the head of the Chicago Police Department, Superintendent Garry McCarthy on December 1, 2015, under political pressure from protesters.
+Emanuel fired the head of the Chicago Police Department, Superintendent Garry McCarthy, on December 1, 2015, under political pressure from protesters.
 McCarthy knew of the dash-cam video a few weeks after the shooting and stripped Officer Van Dyke of his police powers.
 Due to the IPRA investigation under way, McCarthy could not fire the officer, nor discipline him or put him on a "no pay" status.
 McCarthy refused to resign, so Emanuel fired him.

 Calls for Anita Alvarez's resignation

 Cook County State's Attorney Anita Alvarez was criticized by political challengers and others for the delay in the release of the dash-cam video, which she viewed weeks after the shooting, and the long wait to charge Van Dyke for McDonald's death.
 This took more than a year and was completed only hours before the court-ordered release of the video.
 She faced a difficult primary election in March 2016.
 Calls for her resignation came from within her own party, including Cook County Board President Toni Preckwinkle.

 As of December 2, 2015, Alvarez had refused to resign, which prompted a 16-hour sit-in by protesters at the Cook County building on December 3, 2015.
 Alvarez said she had been cooperating with the FBI investigation since November 2014, and asked her critics why she would call in the FBI if she was attempting a cover-up.
 She also defended Mayor Rahm Emanuel's comments that it would be premature to release the dash-cam video in light of the investigation, saying it "was in the best interest of the investigation".
 Kim Foxx, a former prosecutor running against Alvarez with support by Jesse Jackson and other civil rights leaders, disagrees:

 By waiting so long to press charges in this case, State's Attorney Alvarez has done the McDonald family and the entire criminal justice system a heinous disservice.
 She waited until her hand was forced by intense political and media pressure surrounding the release of this painful video.
 She waited even after City Hall was prepared to pay the McDonald family $5 million in damages.

-In the 2016 election for Cook County State's Attorney, Alvarez was the subject of an activist campaign (sometimes referred to as "#ByeAnita") that criticized her for her handling of the Lacquan McDonald and Rekia Boyd cases, along with her broader role in the criminal justice system.
+In the 2016 election for Cook County State's Attorney, Alvarez was the subject of an activist campaign (sometimes referred to as "#ByeAnita") that criticized her for her handling of the Laquan McDonald and Rekia Boyd cases, along with her broader role in the criminal justice system.
 Alvarez lost her bid for reelection in the March 2016 primary, earning 29 percent of the votes.
 Challenger Kim Foxx, who ran on a platform of criminal justice reform, won with 58 percent of the votes, and went on to win the general election.